ashishcodes05/ashishcodes05/README.md

 ---

 ### 🛠️ Projects I'm Cooking 🍳
-- 🔒 Building Auth systems from scratch (because why use Firebase when you can suffer?)
+- 🔒 Building using AI for higher productivity and efficiency
 - 📦 Creating full-stack products with performance in mind
 - 🗺️ Building apps that even my grandma can use

 ---

 ### 🧙 Fun Facts
 - 🧩 I treat bugs like Pokémon — I gotta catch (and fix) 'em all
 - 🎧 Code hits better with lo-fi beats
 - 🧼 I use `console.log()` like it's a therapy session

 ---